Ximenez Fatio House Wedding Photo Guide

 Common questions about getting married here

 The Ximenez-Fatio House is one of the more affordable historic venue options in downtown St. Augustine.
 Pricing varies based on your event details and the spaces reserved.
-Contact the venue through their website for current rates and availability.
-The venue allows BYO catering and is BYOB, which gives couples control over food and beverage costs.
-For photography pricing, check our packages page.
+Weddings are coordinated through the museum's planning partner, Endless Possibilities Event Planning; contact the venue at (904) 829-3575 or through their website for current rates, capacity, and catering and beverage policies.
+See current photography rates on our packages page.

-The Ximenez-Fatio House accommodates up to 50 guests.
-The intimate walled courtyard garden is the primary ceremony and event space, and the scale is designed for small, meaningful celebrations rather than large-scale events.
+The walled courtyard garden is the primary ceremony and event space, and the property is designed for small, intimate celebrations rather than large-scale events.
 Elopements and micro-weddings are an especially good fit.
+Contact the museum directly for the current guest capacity for your chosen configuration.

 Parking is street-only along Aviles Street and nearby downtown streets.
-The city parking garage on St. George Street is a short walk away.
-With a guest count of 50 or fewer, parking is manageable, but including directions and parking recommendations on your wedding website is helpful for guests unfamiliar with downtown St. Augustine.
+The city parking garage on West Castillo Drive is a short walk away.
+With a small guest count, parking is manageable, but including directions and parking recommendations on your wedding website is helpful for guests unfamiliar with downtown St. Augustine.